-Each year between 2007 and 2012, and again from 2018 through 2022, our management put forward proposals to eliminate the company's classified board structure.
-The proposals did not pass because they failed to receive a "supermajority vote" of 80 percent of the outstanding shares of our common stock, as required in the company's articles of incorporation.
+Each year between 2007 and 2012, and again from 2018 through 2023, our management put forward proposals to eliminate the company's classified board structure.
+The proposals have not passed because they failed to receive a "supermajority vote" of 80 percent of the outstanding shares of our common stock, as required in the company's articles of incorporation.
 In addition, each year from 2011 through 2013, and again from 2019 through 2023, we submitted management proposals to eliminate the supermajority voting requirements.
 Those proposals also did not receive the required 80 percent vote.
+In the last five years, the vote in support was approximately 70 percent of our outstanding shares.